 Preventing West Nile Virus Infections

-The Leeds Grenville and Lanark District Health Unit would like to inform our citizens that we have started our mosquito surveillance program once again.
-This program started the last week of June will be carried through until the end of September.
+The Leeds Grenville and Lanark District Health Unit would like to remind our citizens that we will be starting our mosquito surveillance program once again this June.
+This program will be carried through until the end of September.
 Should you see one of our traps in your neighbourhood, please do not disturb it.
 These traps are not mosquito control units, so they have no value to property owners, but they are important in identifying mosquitoes and providing a warning that disease causing mosquitoes are present in a given area.

 We all play a role in preventing West Nile Virus infections, and when we all do our part we will reduce the risk of this disease in our community.

 Each homeowner has the responsibility of removing standing water that provides breeding areas for mosquitoes on their property.
 Most mosquitoes do not travel large distances and thus those breeding within your space are likely to bite you.

 The municipality is charged with the responsibility of ensuring proper drainage on municipally owned lands and public ditches.
 The roads departments have the knowledgeable staff and proper equipment to ensure this is achieved.
 Additionally it is a municipal responsibility to address complaints regarding standing water on private land within its jurisdiction, using applicable property standards bylaws.
 Should positive mosquito pools be identified in a municipality, it is also the responsibility of council to take the necessary control actions as recommended by the Medical Officer of Health.